abingdonpta/abingdonpta/content/about/roles.md

 - **Location**: School
 - **Time of day**: Weekend daytime, though some weekday availability is a plus to coordinate with staff and students
 - **Months**: Year-round except for winter

-### 🖼️ Graphic Designer

-The Graphic Designer(s) designs PTA flyers and may also help design new Spirit Gear products.

-- **Location**: Home
-- **Time of day**: Any
-- **Months**: Year-round

-### 📄 Photocopying Flyers

-Abingdon students typically bring home to their parents a paper folder from the school each Tuesday (the "Tuesday folder") containing work that they have done in the previous week, as well as various flyers and other updates from the school.
-These may include updates from the PTA, including flyers for upcoming events.
-Many parents learn about PTA events from flyers placed in the Tuesday folders.

-We need volunteers to photocopy PTA flyers on Monday mornings and to distribute the appropriate number of flyers to each classroom teachers' mailbox.
-(The classroom teachers then place the flyers in each student's Tuesday folder.)
-Occasionally, copies may need to be made on a Friday before a holiday on Monday.

-It is ideal to have at least two people in this role, if not more, to ensure coverage each week.
-While we have many ways of sharing information with families, paper flyers are still the best way to get a message across to the most people.

-- **Location**: School
-- **Time of day**: School day
-- **Months**: Year-round

-### 🌎 Translator

-Translators help the PTA by translating emails and flyers into other languages that are commonly spoken by Abingdon families.
-Approximately 160 families at Abingdon speak Spanish at home, and many families speak Arabic, Amharic, Mongolian and Persian at home.

-Translators may also help us translate live PTA meetings if they are able to do so, though this is not necessary.
-We would be grateful for any help that a translator is able to provide.

-- **Location**: Home
-- **Time of day**: Any
-- **Months**: Year-round

 ### 📖 Yearbook